Module collections/hash_set

 Trait Implementations

-impl(forall(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)
+impl(generic(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)

-_alloc_with_capacity : (fn(capacity: usize) -> Result(Self, HashSetError))Allocate memory for HashSet with given capacity Initializes all control bytes to EMPTY
+_alloc_with_capacity : (fn(capacity : usize) -> Result(Self, HashSetError))Allocate memory for HashSet with given capacity Initializes all control bytes to EMPTY

 Returns: Result(Self, HashSetError)